StanMihai/AWJ-2017/docs/lab/lab2.md

 ### Two Way Binding

-When there is a change, either in .ts or .html file, the other one will be affected.
+When there is a change, either in the .ts or the .html file, the other one will be affected.

 > Remember to import into your module FormsModule if you want to use `ngModel`.